pavuzu/technical-interview-questions/docs/Databases.md

   WHERE Salary > 50000;
   ```

-  In this example, the `WHERE` clause filters the `Employees` table and selects only the rows where the `Salary` is greater than 50000.

 `HAVING` clause:

 - The `HAVING` clause is used specifically with the `GROUP BY` clause in SELECT statements to filter grouped data based on conditions.